What is the renewable fuel standard?

 What is a small refiner exemption (SRE)?

-SREs are critical to refiners: they provide an important lifeline to small refineries and a safety-valve that helps normalize RINs prices, without impacting demand for biofuels.
-As evidence, the blend rates for ethanol in the U.S. in November and December of 2019 were 10.63% and 10.58%, respectively—two of the three highest monthly blend rate figures in the history of the RFS.
+SREs are critical to small refiners and have been an important tool in lowering RIN prices for all merchant refiners.
+They provide an important lifeline to small refineries and a safety-valve that helps normalize RINs prices, without impacting demand for biofuels.
+As evidence, the blend rates for ethanol in the U.S. in November and December of 2019 – when extensive SREs were issued - were 10.63 percent and 10.58 percent, respectively—two of the three highest monthly blend rate figures in the history of the RFS.

 What happens when RINs prices are high?